 |Boat Wipes provide UV protection and easy cleanup of dirt, dust and grime on upholstery, consoles, steering wheels and more.
 It's safe for use on vinyl, plastic, leather and rubber.|

 Check Price on Amazon - Better Boat's Boat Wipes are a handy way to wipe away all of those stains, scuff marks and inevitable blobs of sunscreen.
-The kids can even get in on the action and help in the cleaning process.
+The kids can even get in on the action and help with the cleaning process.
 They provide UV protection and offer a fresh lemon scent.

 6. Get a Slide

 Pontoon boats are perfect for fun accessories like a slide.
-They can be a bit pricey, but for kids it's tough to beat.
+They can be a bit pricey, but for kids, it's tough to beat.
 Older kids may love wakeboarding and playing on the tube, but younger kids can be intimidated by the tube and prefer something right on the boat.
 The Rave Pontoon boat slide looks awesome!

 7. Invite Their Friends